Meetings in New Year

 Owing to the small numbers of members resident in Ireland I shall be changing the format of meetings to informal gatherings in my home rather than what we have done in the past using meeting rooms.
 This will make meetings more viable and also more sociable at the same time.

-If you are on our SMN Ireland Group data base I shall be in touch with you immediately after Christmas.
-If you looking at this but are not on our data base, please sign up either here or on our meet up group to receive your invitation.
+If you are on our SMN Ireland Group data base I shall be in touch with you in the new year.
+If you are looking at this but are not on our data base, please sign up either here or on our meet up group page to receive your invitation.

 Talk by ALEJANDRO PARRA, PhD